rtmigo/prefnotifiers_flutter/README.md

 ```

-## Access the value only through PrefNotifier
+## Access the parameter only through PrefNotifier

 If you change preferences at the same time via `PrefNotifer` and via
 `SharedPreferences`, you may get out of sync.